 (7) Common areas.
 Where present, common areas, such as stormwater detention and open spaces, shall be dedicated to a required home owners association for maintenance and ownership responsibilities.
+Common areas are not subject to the requirements for lots.

 Sec.
 16-222237.
 Streets.